 43. It is your responsibility to ensure you apply for leave prior to the date when the proposed change/s are to take effect.

 44. Where this is not possible – for example, you are unable to submit an application due to illness or other exceptional personal circumstance – your academic unit (either through your main supervisor or Graduate Research Coordinator/Program Director) must notify the Monash Graduate Research Office (MGRO) within 10 working days of receipt of notification of your circumstances to ensure appropriate action is taken and where appropriate, you are provided with support.

 4.1.9 Support services available to you as a Monash student

 45. Monash provides you with a range of support services, including but not limited to medical, counselling, dental, mindfulness, mental health and well-being support.

-47. Counselling support to you and your immediate family is also available from the University Counselling Services.
+- Counselling support to you and your immediate family available from University Counselling Services.

 - For emergency and after hours contacts, please refer to https://www.monash.edu/health/medical-services/emergency-contacts